yashrmali/Chrome-Extension-For-Youtube-/readme.md

 🔄 Switch to another tab.
 The video will automatically pause.
 ↩️ Switch back to the YouTube tab.
 The video will automatically resume.

-## 🤝 Contributing
-If you'd like to contribute, please fork the repository and use a feature branch.
-Pull requests are welcome.

 ## 📄 License
 This project is licensed under the MIT License - see the LICENSE file for details.